 Franziska was born deaf in 1918 in Munich, Germany.
 Both her parents were hearing impaired themselves.
 When she started school, she was tested by a doctor and as she was not completely deaf, she was assigned to a class for the hard of hearing, and she wasn't allowed to use sign language.
 She was drilled by her teachers, but as she could not understand words, it was too much for her.
 She convinced her mother to speak to the headteacher and she was put into a class for deaf children.

 This class was more suitable for Franziska.
 She was able to concentrate, learned well and enjoyed school.
 When Franziska was 14, in 1933, the Nazis took power in Germany.
 Later that year, Franziska finished school and started an apprenticeship at a convent.
 She worked at the convent four days a week and continued to go to school once a week to improve in certain subjects.

 One day when she came home, she found her mother sitting at the table, crying.
 Franziska signed ‘what is the matter?’, and her mother showed her a letter.
 It said that Franziska and her mother had to show up at the Health Office to arrange their sterilisation.

 They decided to protest and had a hearing at court.
 The two judges exempted Franziska’s mother, who signed a contract stating that she would not have any more children.
-Franziska was not that lucky.
-Despite being able to show that she was intelligent, had good grades, could speak and read well, her sterilisation was upheld.
+Sadly, Franziska’s sterilisation was still upheld.